jju/stubbl/teams/cacklingfuries.md

 ## Playbook

 The Furies use the Norton playbook, which is mostly a way to get less skilled players to channel their energy into flinging themselves at the opposition in a terrible frenzy.
-The use a couple of strong ball-hawks, some blitzers, even receivers, but all one sees when a team is going Norton is whirling masses of limbs and teeth.
+The use a couple of strong attacking ball-hawks, some blitzers, even receivers, but all one sees when a team is going Norton is whirling masses of limbs and teeth.
 To do this they can't protect themselves very well, so there is a lot of roster turnover.

 ## Records